 by Julie K. Trevelyan

 The rivers of the west attract lots of interesting people, today as well as long ago.
-Some of the more colorful river characters made names for themselves via crazy exploits, daring exploration, or simply living by their own rules rather than those of society’s.
+Some of the more colorful river characters made names for themselves via crazy exploits, daring exploration, or simply living by their own rules rather than those of society.
+Buckskin Bill, also known as “the last of the mountain men,” forged a seemingly primitive life for himself along the banks of Idaho’s Salmon River, and this is his story.

 Sylvan Hart possessed even more skills than those demanded by living off the land.
 He also held an engineering degree from Oklahoma University; studied Latin, Greek, French, German, Russian, Swahili, Portuguese, Spanish, and Norwegian; took courses in petroleum engineering as a graduate student; and worked on the top-secret Norden Bombsight at Boeing’s Kansas factory during World War II.
 He may have lived what appeared to be a simple life, but clearly he was not remotely a simple man.